YBRua/CourseNotes/Computer VIsion/chapters/Chapter07-ImageAlignmentAndTransform.md

 #### Affine Transformations

-Any linear transformation in Euclidean **space** can be formulated as an affine transformation in the Homogeneous Coordinate, with the last row of $T$ fixed to $(0,0,1)$
+Any transformations with the last row fixed to $[0,0,1]$ are referred to as an **affine transformation**.
+Linear transformations can also be represented in the form of affine transformations.

 $$ T = \begin{bmatrix}
     a & b & t_x\\